Making DEI Obsolete: When DEI is the Solution and The Problem

 Headlines have shifted from “How do we engage in DEI?” to headlines focused on trying to understand “Why are DEI roles disappearing?”
 Or headlines that highlight problems the poor execution of this work has caused: “Companies committed to DEI.
 Then the Layoffs started.”

-Some of the failures of DEI work were due to false intentions (organizations who developed initiatives and DEI councils to respond immediately without any real purpose of doing concrete work around it).
-Still, I believe those companies are in the minority and that most organizations had genuine intentions, attempted to “do DEI” as it’s currently designed, and ended up in the same place that our example CEOs did: stuck.
+Some of the failure of DEI work was due to false intentions (organizations who developed initiatives and DEI councils to respond in the moment without any real intention of doing concrete work around it), but I believe those companies are in the minority.

 More leaders are beginning to position DEI as the problem instead of understanding that (1) DEI can be the solution for shifting the core operational culture of a business, but (2) just not in how it’s designed today.